 Harborview Leadership Group Approach: The HLG met for 13 months between December 2018 and January 2020 to review facility needs as required by Motion 15183.
-Supported by staff from HMC, UW Medicine, King County Council, and King County Executive, the HLG reviewed data and information to come to its recommendation on size and scope of a potential bond for HMC.3 discussion.
+Supported by staff from HMC, UW Medicine, King County Council, and King County Executive, the HLG reviewed data and information to come to its recommendation on size and scope of a potential bond for HMC.3 and developed initial options for the HLG to study, with each subcommittee presenting its findings to the HLG for review and discussion.
 Subcommittees included an array of subject matter experts, including participation from individuals outside of King County government, UW Medicine, and HMC.